-The Clean Water Act of 1972 gave the federal government the authority to regulate pollution of “navigable waters” (also known as “Waters of the U.S.”).
-This seemed straight forward on its face, but given the interconnectedness of surface water—clearly navigable large rivers and lakes are fed by streams and other smaller bodies of water that are clearly not navigable—the line of the federal government’s jurisdiction is a fuzzy and moving one.
+The CWA gave the federal government the authority to regulate pollution of navigable waters (also known as waters of the U.S.).
+This seemed straight forward on its face but given the interconnectedness of surface water—clearly navigable large rivers and lakes are fed by streams and other smaller bodies of water that are clearly not navigable—the line of the federal government’s jurisdiction is a fuzzy and moving one.
 Years of legal battles came to a head in a messy 4-1-4 ruling by the U.S. Supreme Court in 2006.
 Justice Anthony Kennedy joined the conservative wing of the court in ruling that the government could no longer broadly interpret its jurisdiction.
 In other words, the government needed to write a new set of rules for determining where it had jurisdiction.
 Justice Kennedy wrote a standalone opinion suggesting that the government limit its jurisdiction to waters that have a “significant nexus” with navigable waters.
-Instead of providing clarity, what constituted a “significant nexus” kicked off another round of confusion between the federal government and industry.
+Instead of providing clarity, what constituted a significant nexus kicked off another round of confusion between the federal government and industry.

-EPA and the Corps released a proposed rule attempting to define what constitutes a “significant nexus” in April 2014.
-APPA felt the proposed rule dramatically expanded the agencies’ federal authority and would therefore trigger additional, costly CWA permit requirements for utility projects.
+EPA and the Corps released a proposed rule attempting to define what constitutes a significant nexus in April 2014.
+APPA believed the proposed rule dramatically expanded the agencies’ federal authority and would therefore trigger additional, costly CWA permit requirements for utility projects.
 EPA and the Corps released a final rule in May 2015.
-While it did address some of the issues that the Association outlined in its comments on the proposed rule, the changes did not go far enough to allay APPA’s concerns, specifically with regards to the expansive interpretation of adjacent waters, ditches, and waste treatment system exclusions.
+While it did address some of the issues that the Association outlined in its comments on the proposed rule, the changes did not go far enough to allay APPA’s concerns, specifically with regards to the expansive interpretation of adjacent waters, ditches, and waste treatment system (WTS) exclusions.
 Such expansive interpretations, resulting in an increase in federal jurisdiction, would have a substantial effect on public power utilities’ ability to finance and develop new projects or perform maintenance on existing infrastructure and facilities.
 APPA’s members’ construction and operations activities often require various permits under the CWA.
 The agencies’ expansion of jurisdiction under the revised WOTUS rule would result in additional permit obligations for all CWA programs.

-In February 2017, President Trump signed Executive Order (EO) 13778 entitled, “Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the ‘Waters of the United States’ Rule.”
+In February 2017, President Trump signed Executive Order (EO) 13778, entitled Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the “Waters of the United States” Rule.
 The EO directed EPA and the Corps to review the WOTUS rule for consistency with the Administration’s policy directive that seeks to ensure the “Nation’s navigable waters are kept free from pollution, while at the same time promoting economic growth, minimizing regulatory uncertainty, and showing due regard for the roles of the Congress and the States under the Constitution.”
 The EO directed EPA and the Corps to engage in a notice and comment rulemaking to propose a rule to rescind or revise the WOTUS rule consistent with the CWA.
 In addition, EPA, the Corps, and the heads of all executive departments and agencies were to review “all orders, rules, regulations, guidelines, or policies implementing or enforcing” the WOTUS rule for consistency with the EO’s policy statement.
-The EO further directed EPA and the Corps to interpret the term “navigable waters,” as defined in the CWA, in a manner consistent with an opinion authored by Justice Antonin Scalia in the 2006 U.S. Supreme Court case, Rapanos v.
+The EO further directed EPA and the Corps to interpret the term navigable waters, as defined in the CWA, in a manner consistent with an opinion authored by Justice Antonin Scalia in the 2006 U.S. Supreme Court case, Rapanos v.
 United States.
-Justice Scalia’s opinion interpreted federal jurisdiction as applicable where “navigable waters” connected by a surface flow at least part of the year, a significant departure from previous policy positions.
+Justice Scalia’s opinion interpreted federal jurisdiction as applicable where navigable waters are connected by a surface flow at least part of the year, a significant departure from previous policy positions.

 American Public Power Association Position